flowingones/cargo/framework/README.md

 ```

 After reloading the application with the
-`deno run --allow-net --allow-read main.ts` command you will have the post route
+`deno run --allow-net --allow-read main.ts` command, you are able to do post
-available for making requests.
+request to the new route.

 ## Middleware

 Middleware allows you to do some work before and after the definitive route
 handler is called.

 A simple example is to log the time for handling our incoming request.
-In your
+In the
 `main.ts` add the following middleware:

 ```ts